Curt Gowdy State Park

 Nearby

 Cheyenne is only 45 minutes away and has all the services you would expect from a small city.
-There are two Walmarts (which allow overnight stays), a Home Depot and a Lowes.
-There are also lots of fast food and non-fast food restaurants.
+There are two Walmarts (which allow overnight stays), Home Depot, Lowes and a hospital.

 Cheyenne Frontier Days is worth visiting if you are in town in July.
+It’s a week and a half celebration with concerts, rodeo events, carnival rides and parades.

 Cheyenne is a historic Union Pacific city and is home to the only working Big Boy steam locomotive (#4014).
 You can also visit another Big Boy (#4004) sitting in Holiday Park.